The emperor Caligula (37-41 CE) has gone down as one of Rome’s worst.

 Being Roman emperor meant being a military man, and if you weren’t you at least had to pretend you were.

-Julius Caesar had his victories in Gaul, Tiberius had an illustrious military career in Germany and Germanicus – Caligula’s father – had been a golden prince of the Roman people and darling of the legions.
+Julius Caesar had his victories in Gaul.
+Tiberius Caesar enjoyed an illustrious military career in Germany.
+And Germanicus – Caligula’s father – was considered a golden prince of the Roman people and a darling of the legions.

 Caligula was only 25 when he came to power, and although 25 was more than old enough for most aristocratic Romans to gain valuable military experience, Caligula had spent his teens and early twenties shut away on the island of Capri with Tiberius.